Virginia opossum: Relationship with humans

 Opossums are not considered dangerous to humans.
-Though their open-mouth hiss when frightened is often mistaken as rabid behavior, opossums are naturally resistant to rabies due to their low body temperature.
+Though their open-mouth hiss when frightened is often mistaken as rabid behavior, opossums are naturally resistant to rabies.
+However, there are usually still a few cases of rabid opossums every year.
 Opossums can however host parasites and carry diseases such as tuberculosis, leptospirosis, and tularemia, among others.

 Like raccoons, opossums can be found in urban environments, where they eat pet food, rotten fruit, and human garbage.
 They also are considered a common predator of poultry farming in North America.
 Research suggests that proximity to humans causes an increase in body size for opossums living in or near urban environments.
 Though sometimes mistakenly considered to be rats, opossums are not closely related to rodents or any other placental mammals.

 The opossum was once a favorite game animal in the United States, particularly in the southern regions which have a large body of recipes and folklore relating to it.
 Their past wide consumption in regions where present is evidenced by recipes available online and in books such as older editions of The Joy of Cooking.
 A traditional method of preparation is baking, sometimes in a pie or pastry, though at present "possum pie" most often refers to a sweet confection containing no meat of any kind.

 Around the turn of the 20th century, the opossum was the subject of numerous songs, including "Carve dat Possum", a minstrel song written in 1875 by Sam Lucas.

 Although it is widely distributed in the United States, the Virginia opossum's appearance in folklore and popularity as a food item has tied it closely to the American Southeast.
 In animation, it is often used to depict uncivilized characters or "hillbillies".
 Not surprisingly, then, the Virginia opossum is featured in several episodes of the hit TV show The Beverly Hillbillies, such as the "Possum Day" episode in 1965.
 The title character in Walt Kelly's long-running comic strip Pogo was an opossum.
 In an attempt to create another icon like the teddy bear, President William Howard Taft was tied to the character Billy Possum.
 The character did not do well, as public perception of the opossum led to its downfall.
 In December 2010, a cross-eyed Virginia opossum in Germany's Leipzig Zoo named Heidi became an international celebrity.
 She appeared on a TV talk show to predict the 2011 Oscar winners, similar to the World Cup predictions made previously by Paul the Octopus, also in Germany.

 The Perelman Building in Philadelphia, Pennsylvania, an annex of the Philadelphia Museum of Art, was formerly the Fidelity Mutual Life Insurance Company Building.
 Built in the late 1920s its facade is decorated with polychrome sculptures of animals symbolizing various attributes of insurance, including a possum to represent "protection".

 The Virginia opossum became the official marsupial of North Carolina in 2013 and the official marsupial of New Hampshire in 2025.